mavies21/Running-ROMS-from-a-NAS-Share/README.md

-make sure smb is enabled in raspi-config of retropie,
+make sure smb is enabled in retropie setup of retropie,

 then continue with the mount using fstab,